 Asia Society Confucius Classroom Network, Asia Society;

-Foreign Language Assistance Program
+Foreign Language Assistance Program;

-Teachers of Critical Languages Program, American Councils for International Education
+Teachers of Critical Languages Program, American Councils for International Education;

 U.S.–China Teachers Exchange Program, National Committee on United States – China